 I also do it before my mindfulness breaks.
 Ten minutes cleaning, then ten minutes for a cup of tea, or a meditation session.
 Then your breaks feel like rewards, and your cleaning sessions don’t feel like marathons.

-- What time of day do you tidy best?
+- What time of day is best to tidy up

-- How often do you change the bed sheets?
+- How often do i have to clean my bed sheets?